AnantharamanLab/TYMEFLIES_Viral/Host_prediction/README.md

 **5 Integrate all host prediction results**

-Integrate all host prediction results and write down the final result.
+Integrate all host prediction results (the host taxonomical results that are predicted from the above three methods should be at least down to the family level) and write down the final result.